One in 20 under-35s in Mansfield identify with LGB+ sexuality, newly released census data shows

 LGB+ covers people identifying as lesbian, gay or bisexual, as well as pansexual, asexual, queer, or any other non-heterosexual orientation.

-Additionally, the data shows females in Mansfield were more likely to identify with a minority sexuality, with 1,360 saying they were not straight compared with 1,035 males.
+Additionally, the data shows females in Ashfield were more likely to identify with a minority sexuality, with 1,580 saying they were not straight, compared with 1,060 males.

 Nationally, 830,000 females, 3.3 per cent, identified with an LGB+ sexual orientation, compared with 706,000 males, 3 per cent.

-In Mansfield, 405, 0.4 per cent, people said they did not identify with the gender assigned to them at birth.
+In Ashfield, 310, 0.3 per cent, people said they did not identify with the gender assigned to them at birth.

 In England and Wales, people aged 16-24 were the most likely age group to have said their gender identity was different from their sex registered at birth.